alinashabalina/account_checks/README.md

-The following repo is a combination of Cypress tests written with TypeScript for Zasta GmbH
+The following repo is a combination of Cypress tests written with TypeScript.

 To test the change of the bank account clone the repo and: